hockeyhero/nearest/docs/Testing/0205 Testing Using the Postman App.md

 ![Postman_Import](img/import.png)

+Currently there are two collections - one to test Find Requests and a second to test CRUD (including the hideMe).
+There are also 2 environment files - one for DEV and a second for TEST.

-With the Collections imported consider taking the time to examine them.
+With the files imported consider taking the time to examine the collections.
 For each indvidual step, look at the Params, the Headers, the Pre-Request and the Test scripts - just so you can see what's going on.

 ## Setup Environment